 4. Tendinitis

-Tendinitis is the inflammation of a tendon, commonly caused by repetitive movement or overuse.
+Tendinitis is the inflammation of a tendon, often caused by repetitivemovements or overuse, leading to pain and discomfort in the affected area.

-- Symptoms: Pain, swelling, stiffness, and difficulty moving the affected joint.
+- b.
+Symptoms: Pain, swelling, stiffness, and difficulty moving the affected joint or limb.

 5. ACL Injuries

-The anterior cruciate ligament (ACL) in the knee is crucial for stabilizing the knee joint.
-Sports injuries to the ACL are often caused by sudden stops or changes in direction.
+The anterior cruciate ligament (ACL) plays a critical role in stabilizing the knee joint.
+Injuries to the ACL typically occur during activities that involve sudden stops, jumps, or rapid changes in direction.

 Sports injuries, ranging from acute to chronic, can be caused by ineffective training, inadequate footwear, and improper equipment.
 Treatments include rest, ice, compression, and elevation.